When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 - Isolates.
 These are products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the PCR compound.
 This is then added to a base of oils or another liquid.

 - Full-Spectrum Hemp Oil.
-This type of extract distills all of the compounds found in industrial hemp (which contains high levels of hemp extract and less than 0.3% THC) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.
+This type of extract distills all of the compounds found in industrial hemp (which contains high levels of cannabinoids) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.

 Of these two, there’s no question that full-spectrum hemp oil is significantly better than PCR Hemp Extract Isolates.